 Rotterdam has plans to build floating urban districts.
 The Stadshavens district offers space for 1,600 hectares of sustainable area development.
-Until 2040, some 13,000 climate-proof homes will be built here, approximately 1,200 of which will be built on water.
+Until 2040, thousands of houses will be built.
+Several hundreds will be floating on the water.
 In these floating districts, people will live, shop, work and recreate on the water.
 The pavilion will be a showcase for the possibilities this innovation offers, in close alignment with the Rotterdam Climate Proof ambition to realize a fully climate-proof city.
 Floating construction is one of the solutions that will be increasingly favoured in the 21st century, and all over the world.
 Once the industry in Rotterdam has gained expertise in this area, they will be able to market this knowledge in the rest of the world.

 Welcome to the floating pavilion!

 The pavilion exhibits these ambitions in the fields of climate, energy and water.
-This makes the pavilion the window and showpiece of the Dutch Water Centre in formation (working title) and will, in this way, enhance the competitive position of the Dutch water world across its full width.
 Come and visit this special pavilion.
 During the open days, you can see the floating pavilion from the inside and see the special exhibition on the innovative and inspiring approach by Rotterdam to water, climate and energy.
 There will be an additional programme on some days.
 Please visit this website frequently for further information about this.
 There are no entry fees.

 The level of sustainability of the pavilion is determined by the materials used, its flexibility, as well as its fittings.
 For instance, the building’s heating and air conditioning systems rely on solar energy and surface water.
 It contains various climatic zones; the energy is used only in places where it is required at any specific moment.
 Where power is concerned, the pavilion will largely be self-sufficient.
 The pavilion even purifies its own toilet water.
 Whatever is left, can subsequently be discharged into the surface water.
 Another special feature is the foil that is used to clad the domes.
 This so-called ETFE foil is approximately 100 times lighter than glass, so that the floating foundation requires only a limited thickness.